-For the aerosol can explosion simulation fire scenario (short version), refer to section 4.3.5 for details.
+For the aerosol can explosion simulation fire scenario (short version), refer to the section titled Aerosel Can Explosion Simulation (Short Version) for details.

-4.7 TEST DURATION.
+TEST DURATION.

 The duration of the bulk- and containerized-load fire scenario tests is 30 minutes after the activation of the suppression system.
 The fifth test of the bulk- and containerized-load fire scenarios must be conducted for at least 180 minutes and must ensure that the temperatures at the end of the test are stable or decreasing.
 If the system tested is a hybrid system (dual agent), the bulk- and containerized-load fire scenarios must be run for a minimum of 180 minutes.